Zabrimus/remotetranscode/README.md

 -m / --movie <directory of the movie files, default ./movie (optional parameter) -l / --loglevel <level> (from 0 to 4, where 4 means very, very verbose logging) -s / --seekPause <ms> (wait ms milliseconds before really doing a video jump.
-In the meantime all jumps are collected)
+In the meantime all jumps are collected) -a / --enablekodi (use Kodi inputstream-adaptive for mpeg dash (Very experimental!)
+-k / --kodipath The path to inputstream-adaptive.
+(Default: /.storage/.kodi)
 ```

 ## Logging